muziejus/novel-maps-of-ny-2017/sections/schedule.md

 * Monday, 23 Jan: Introductions
 * Wednesday, 25 Jan: _The Autobiography of an Ex-Colored Man_ through ch.
 6.
 * Monday, 30 Jan: _The Autobiography of an Ex-Colored Man_ to end.
-Presentation: DuBois, “Of our Spiritual Strivings” and “The Sorrow Songs.”
+Presentation: Du Bois, “Of our Spiritual Strivings” and “The Sorrow Songs.”
 * Wednesday, 1 Feb: From _S/Z_†: “Evaluation,” “Interpretation,” “Reading, Forgetting,” “Step by Step,” “The Starred Text,” “The Broken Text,” “How Many Readings?,” “(1),” “(2),” “(3),” and “The Five Codes”; _The Book of Margery Kempe_ through ch.
 25.
 * Monday, 6 Feb: _The Book of Margery Kempe_ through ch.
 77. Presentation: White, “Value of Narrativity in the Representation of Reality.”
 * Wednesday, 8 Feb: _The Book of Margery Kempe_ to end.